manojkrr/taxCollectionSystem/README.md

    mvn clean install
    ```

-3. Once the build is successful, you can run the application.
-You can run the application in two ways:
+3. Once the build is successful, you can run the application in two ways:

    a.
 From the terminal, run the following command.
    ```